njourdane/bumo/README.md

 An experimental package used to manage [Build123d](https://github.com/gumyr/build123d) objects by applying mutations on them.

 It can be used:
-- just out of curiosity, because it's just a new way to build things;
+- just out of curiosity, because it's a new way to build things;
 - as a debug tool, using colors and debug mode;
 - as a higher-level interface for Build123d;
 - as a more object-oriented approach to build CAD parts.